How to change a tap and give your kitchen a fresh new look

 1. Check your pressure

-Make a note of which supply pipe is hot and which side is cold, labelling with masking tape.
-Turn off your water, either with the isolating valves, or by shutting the stopcock.
+Turn off your water, either with the isolating valves or by locating the stopcock and shutting it off.
 Run the tap to drain any water.
 Spread an old towel inside the cupboard and place a bucket to catch the drips.
+You'll also want to make a note of which supply pipe is hot and which side is cold, which you can label with masking tape.

 3. Disconnect the tap from the water pipes

-Loosen the nut attaching the tap to the mains pipe using an adjustable wrench (you may have two supply pipes each end with a compression fitting or two shut-off valves in the pipes under the sink).
-In each case, loosen and disconnect the joints with the wrench.
+Disconnect the tap from the hot and cold water pipes underneath the sink.
+Using an adjustable spanner, loosen the nut attaching the tap to the mains pipe (you may have two supply pipes each end with a compression fitting or two shut-off valves in the pipes under the sink).
+In each case, loosen and disconnect the joints with the spanner.

-At the base of the tap, you’ll find a brass nut that holds the tap in place.
+Underneath the sink, you’ll find a brass nut that holds the tap in place.
 This is the nut that is screwed onto the threaded bar that is attached to the base of the tap.
-You’ll find a washer, too.
-Use a box spanner or a deep-pocket bar and ratchet.
-Give the area around the tap hole a good clean to remove any limescale.
+Unscrew this with a box spanner or a flathead screwdriver and then lift the tap from its hole.
+Give the area around the tap hole a good clean to remove limescale from the tap, but be careful because the tap hole is very sharp.

 5. Fit your new tap